 Even though you may be feeling exhausted, anxious and frightened if your baby was born prematurely, gently expressing milk by hand as soon as you are able (but preferably within the first couple of hours after birth) will help to switch on your milk supply.
 Ask a member of staff to show you how to hand express your milk.
 It is important to express your milk at least 8 times in 24 hours including once during the night to maximise the amount of milk you produce.
 If you have a large glass of water before you go to bed at night your bladder will be sure to wake you up and you can then fit in an expression.

 You don’t have to express to a strict routine, but if you think about how a baby would feed (two or three times close together followed by a longer gap) this flexibility can help you fit in the eight or more expressions needed for an effective milk supply.
 Having something to remind you of your baby (photos, sound recording, item of clothing that will have his smell) will help your milk to ‘let down’.
-Practicing relaxation techniques and gentle breast massage will also help.
-Remember, providing your breastmilk for your baby is a valuable and unique contribution to helping him grow and develop during this crucial time.
+Practising relaxation techniques and gentle breast massage will also help.
+Remember, providing your breast milk for your baby is a valuable and unique contribution to helping him grow and develop during this crucial time.

 Depending on how early your baby is born he may need to remain in the neonatal unit for a prolonged period of time.
 This can be a stressful and demanding time for you and your family.
-Frequent visits to the hospital and the ongoing regime of expressing and storing breastmilk can be very tiring and you may feel as if there is no time left for normal family life.
+Frequent visits to the hospital and the ongoing regime of expressing and storing breast milk can be very tiring and you may feel as if there is no time left for normal family life.

-But remember that the breastmilk you're providing serves an invaluable function, providing your baby with both nutrition and protective factors which are essential for babies, particularly those exposed to hospital-acquired infections.
+But remember that the breast milk you're providing serves an invaluable function, providing your baby with both nutrition and protective factors which are essential for babies, particularly those exposed to hospital-acquired infections.

 Preterm and very low birth weight babies are at increased risk of infection in the early days because their gut is underdeveloped.
 This allows pathogens and allergens to migrate into the baby’s system.
-Breastmilk not only helps to seal the gut but also promotes gut growth and maturity.
+Breast milk not only helps to seal the gut but also promotes gut growth and maturity.
 This is often referred to as ‘priming’ the gut.
-Anti-infective and anti-inflammatory factors in breastmilk also protect against infection and inflammatory-based diseases.
+Anti-infective and anti-inflammatory factors in breast milk also protect against infection and inflammatory-based diseases.

-As your breastmilk production becomes more established, there is more flexibility to the expressing regime.
+As your breast milk production becomes more established, there is more flexibility to the expressing regime.
 Double pumping is not only effective at removing milk but will really help to reduce expressing time.
 Cluster expressing (expressing 2-3 times within a short timeframe to allow a longer gap later) can help you to manage your time better.
 Night time expressions are important but again you can be more flexible about these as your milk production becomes more established.
 Spending as much time as possible in skin contact with your baby will really help you maintain your milk production.

 Storing milk

 Remember to use a sterilised container to put the milk in.
 You can store milk in the fridge for up to five days at 4°C or lower (usually at the back).
 Breast milk can be stored for two weeks in the ice compartment of a fridge or for up to six months in a freezer.
-Defrost frozen breastmilk in the fridge and once thawed use it straight away.
+Defrost frozen breast milk in the fridge and once thawed use it straight away.

 For further information on feeding your premature baby visit NHS - Breastfeeding your premature baby.